Frequently Asked Questions

 We recommend you check-in one hour before your flight.
 Check-in closes 45 minutes before your flight departure time.
 After this time you may have to book a new ticket at your own cost.

-Do I have to bring identification to check-in?
+Do I need identification to board the flight?

-Yes, you will need to present a valid proof of identity at check-in.
-This can be a valid passport; valid photographic driving licence; Citizen Card; a school; college or university identity card; a valid government, armed forces or police identity card; or a council-issued photo bus pass.
+You will need to present valid proof of identity at check-in and will be unable to board the flight without this.
+Valid ID can be a valid passport; valid photographic driving licence; Citizen Card; a school; college or university identity card; a valid government, armed forces or police identity card; or a council-issued photo bus pass.
 Children aged 16 and under accompanied by an adult do not need identification.

 Shuttles and parking Back to top

 Is there car parking available at Penzance Heliport?

 Yes, there is an onsite car park for around 280 cars at Penzance Heliport.
 Parking cannot be pre-booked and is available at a rate of £7 per day, payable on exit.